frjo/hugo-theme-zen/README.md

   cacheBustJS: true     # Add a cache busting hash on script.js
   sidebar: true         # Show a sidebar to the right
   submitted: false      # Show author and date information for a post.
+  dateformat: ""        # Set the date format, default to "2 January, 2006"

 ```